YOGA & SUP YOGA

 Yoga is an ancient physical, mental and spiritual practice that originated in India around the year 600 BCE.
 Yoga engages the entire body by combining postures, meditation, breathing exercises, and deep relaxation.
-Multiple forms of yoga have been practiced in India for thousands of years.
+This practice has existed practiced in India for thousands of years.
 This ancient mind-body discipline has recently gained massive popularity in North America and other western regions.

 SUP (Paddle Board) Yoga is the art performing of yoga while stand up paddle surfing (SUP).
 This is usually practiced on calm water like that of a lake.
 The sport combines hatha yoga and vinyasa yoga asanas (poses), with surfing.